 - IntSci students have lower priority access to restricted courses in other faculties.
 Contingency plans may be required.

-- Science students cannot earn credit for more than 18 credits of courses outside of Science or Arts.
+- Science students cannot earn credit for more than 24 credits of courses outside of Science or Arts (the limit increased from 18 to 24 in 2020W).

-In addition to being outside of the Faculty of Science, SPPH and SOWK courses are often too broad to include within a discipline.
+In addition to being outside of the Faculty of Science, SPPH, EPSE, CNPS and SOWK courses are often too broad to include within a discipline.
 If you plan to include an SPPH or SOWK course you will need to present a very strong argument for why it is integral to your degree in your curriculum rationale.

 Please note the following courses are recognized by the Faculty of Science as Science credit:

-Faculty of Arts: In addition to PSYC 348 and 448, all undergraduate psychology courses numbered 60 or above in the last two digits have science credit; All GEOB courses.
+Faculty of Arts: In addition to PSYC 348 and 448, all undergraduate psychology courses numbered 60-89 in the last two digits have science credit; All GEOS courses.

 Upper-level courses are numbered 300 and above.
 Each major stream program must contain at least 30 credits of upper-level Science courses (required by the Faculty of Science) plus 10 additional credits (required by Integrated Sciences) of upper-level science or science-related (listed below) courses, for a total of 40.
 (For a complete description of all upper-level BSc degree requirements consult http://www.calendar.ubc.ca/vancouver/index.cfm?tree=12,215,410,1466.)